archerydwd/ror_sakila/README.md

 performing tests on.
 This is a Ruby on Rails version of the Chicago Boss cb_sakila application: https://github.com/archerydwd/cb_sakila.

-I am going to be performing tests on this app using some load testing tools such as Tsung, J-Meter and Basho bench.
+I am going to be performing tests on this app using some load testing tools such as Tsung and J-Meter.

 Once I have tested this application and the Chicago Boss verison of it, I will publish the results, which can then be used as a benchmark for others to use when trying to choose a framework.
 You can build this app using a framework of your choosing and then follow the testing mechanisms that I will describe and then compare the results against my benchmark to get an indication of performance levels of your chosen framework.